wasifsarwar/groot-backend/README.md

 # Groot

-Groot is a web application that connects to a Slack workspace and displays a list of the workspace users and their profile information
+Groot is a web application that connects to a Slack workspace and displays a list of the workspace users and their profile information.
+Here's an [example] of the current product that's deployed on Heroku.

 ### Tech